Advocacy Day 2014

 The briefing was well received, with more than 80 attendees, including 30 Congressional staffers.

 Susan Otchere presented World Vision’s experience promoting the message that healthy timing and spacing of pregnancies (HTSP) saves lives.
 According to Ms. Otchere, this message resonates well with communities as every mother and family wants a healthy child.
 She shared examples of how World Vision has focused on religious leaders in Senegal and shared messages with imams on HTSP, which they have incorporated into Friday prayers.
-World Vision has trained Catholic nuns on the Standard Days Method, a natural family planning method, to respond to the preference among Catholics for natural methods.
+World Vision has trained Catholic nuns on the Standard Days Method, a Fertility Awareness Method, to respond to the preference among Catholics for natural methods.
 In India, World Vision has engaged male volunteers from the community to reach imams with HTSP messages.

 Rick Santos of IMA World Health described the large impact of faith-based organizations on health care in the Democratic Republic of Congo (DRC).
 IMA is involved in health systems strengthening in the DRC and was the leader of Project AXxes, a large USAID-funded health systems development program targeting 8 million people in post-conflict areas.
 The main objective was to improve health care in 57 rural health zones that have suffered from years of civil war and neglect.
 The partners in the program included the Protestant Church of Congo (Eglise du Christ au Congo, or ECC), World Vision and Catholic Relief Services.